aneiriondo/ices-taf-wiki/Example-data-records.md

-Now we can run [`taf.bootstrap`](https://rdrr.io/cran/icesTAF/man/taf.bootstrap.html) to process the script to download the word template file and now the directory structyre will look like this
+Now we can run [`taf.bootstrap`](https://rdrr.io/cran/icesTAF/man/taf.bootstrap.html) to process the script to download the Word template file and now the directory structure will look like this

 ``` r
 taf.bootstrap()